Call for a Free Estimate (704) 289-7792

 Buzzing noises and sparks may seem normal, but it is the beginning of a bigger problem.
 The problem can occur from faulty wiring and electric current overload.
 It would be best to get it checked by an electrician.

-Test Your Electrical Wiring For Possible Issues
+Test Your Electrical Wiring For Possible Issues and Electrical Fires

 Make safety a priority, and frequently check your home’s electrical circuits and wires under the right conditions.